ThisIsLuckyluck/ByeByeCanap-API/README.md

 ## Tools Used

-To make this API I used some frameworks and lib.
+To make this API I used some frameworks and libs.
 Here's the list :

 - Express.js (to make the local server and routes)
 - Bcrypt (to hash the password)
+- uid2 (Generate random token using cryptographic's method )
 - dotenv (to create env variable)
-- moment (to formate date like wanted)
+- moment (to format date like wanted)
-- swagger (an GUI API documentation to improve understanding of the request build, Btw you can acces the to the swagger with the following [url](http://localhost:3000/doc/api/) )
+- swagger (an GUI API documentation to improve understanding of the request build, Btw you can acces to the swagger with the following [url](http://localhost:3000/doc/api/) )

 ## Get it locally